famous-battles-and-conflicts

 Jaffa’s Strategic Context in the Crusader Levant

-The city of Jaffa occupies one of the oldest port sites in the world, and its strategic position on the Mediterranean coast made it a central objective throughout the Crusades.
+The city of Jaffa occupies one of the oldest port sites in the world, with human habitation dating back over four millennia.
+Its strategic position on the Mediterranean coast made it a central objective throughout the Crusades.
 For the Crusader states, Jaffa was not merely a piece of territory.
 It was the primary gateway for European reinforcements, pilgrims, and trade goods.
 Without Jaffa, the Kingdom of Jerusalem could not survive.

 The Port of Jaffa as a Lifeline